 Procedure for Alternative Format Textbooks

-Disability Services has the following procedure for providing students with their textbooks in alternative format.
+Providing access to Alternate format texts is an accommodation that can be requested from Student Accessibility Services (SAS).
+SAS has the following procedure for providing approved students with their textbooks in alternative format:

-Proof of purchase of a book is required before an alternative textbook will be supplied.
+Proof of purchase of a book is required before an alternative textbook can be supplied.

 Complete the Alternate Text Request Form (supplying our staff with the book’s ISBN, title, author and edition).
 Request forms are also available in our offices in the East Annex.

-SAS Staff will then try and locate a pdf file for your book that can be read aloud using the screen reader program of your choice.
-This procedure can take up to 7 business days, with possible additional delays from the publisher.
-If there are delays SAS will make arrangements to meet your immediate needs.
+SAS Staff will then try and locate an electronic file (usually PDF) for your book that can be read aloud using the screen reader program of your choice.
+This procedure can take up to seven business days, with possible additional delays from the publisher.
+If there are delays SAS will work with you to make arrangements to meet your immediate needs.

 Student Accessibility Services